Petar M. Leonard

 - Adjunct Family Law Professor at University of New Hampshire School of Law (Daniel Webster Scholar Honors Program Miniseries)

-- Active member of the New Hampshire Bar Association and the New Hampshire Women’s Bar Association
+- Member of the New Hampshire Bar Association (NHBA) and the New Hampshire Women’s Bar Association

-- Past member of the NHBA CLE and Micro-CLE Committees
+- Past Chair of the NHBA Family Law Section

-- Active member of the Lake Sunapee Yacht Club
+- Member of the Lake Sunapee Yacht Club

 Honors & Distinctions